pprugger/AVR-Tests/README.md

 # AVR-Tests
-Some tests in Atmel Studio
+Some tests in Atmel Studio 7.

+Used Microcontroller is AVR ATMEGA644.

 Testing: